-A course designed to help students achieve adequate fluency in written, oral, aural, and reading skills, with specific emphasis on advanced grammar and composition.
+A course designed to help students achieve fluency in all areas of French: reading, writing, listening, and speaking, with specific emphasis on advanced grammar and composition.

 †FREN 325 Introduction to French Literature and Culture [A: 3-0-0]3.

 Prerequisite: FREN 202 or departmental consent Rotation: Arranged